-Anyone living in Oregon with a qualified disability diagnosed before the age of 26 is eligible for an account.
+Anyone living in Oregon who developed a qualifying disability before the age of 26 is eligible for an account.
 If someone can’t open an account themselves, an Authorized Legal Representative (also known as an ALR), can do it for them.

 An ALR is anyone who has Power of Attorney, or is a parent or legal guardian of an eligible beneficiary if there is no Power of Attorney.